2002kani/home-banking-tracker/README.md

 # Real Banking Manager (WIP)

-A personal finance management backend that connects to real bank accounts via the Enable Banking Open Banking API.
-The system performs automated OAuth2 authorization flows with RSA-signed JWT authentication, periodically syncs real transaction data and account balances through a scheduled polling service, and distributes the data across microservices via Apache Kafka.
-Users can view their transaction history, monitor account balances, and categorize spending — all sourced from their actual bank.
+A full-stack personal finance management application that connects to real bank accounts via the Enable Banking Open Banking API.
+The backend performs automated OAuth2 authorization flows with RSA-signed JWT authentication, periodically syncs real transaction data and account balances through a scheduled polling service, and distributes the data across microservices via Apache Kafka.
+A React + TypeScript frontend provides a guided bank onboarding experience, transaction history with filtering and categorization, and account balance monitoring — all sourced from the user's actual bank.
 Not production-ready yet.
-Built as a portfolio project to explore microservice architecture and Open Banking integration.
+Built as a portfolio project to explore microservice architecture, Open Banking integration, and full-stack development.

 ## Microservice Architecture Overview